mileweb/docs-content-cdn/en/docs/portal/reports/generating-reports.md

 | Server Groups        | By default Traffic Volume Summary reports on all server groups.
 To choose specific server groups, select them from the available choices.<li><strong>Standard</strong></li><li><strong>Premium</strong>.</li><li><strong>Premium+</strong>.</li><li><strong>Ultra</strong>.|
 | Group By       | If **Report Type** is set to **Traffic Volume Summary**, use this field to group the results according to one or more of the following choices. <li><strong>None</strong>.</li><li><strong>Hostnames</strong>.</li><li><strong>Server Groups</strong>.</li><li><strong>Customer Ids</strong>.</li> |

-**Note:** All volume and bandwidth report data pertains to the HTTP payload only.
-It does not include the overhead from TCP, IP, and MAC headers.
-CDNetworks adds 4.56% (66 bytes) of overhead to each 1448-byte payload to generate the "billing volume" on your invoice.

 3. Click the **Generate Report** button to generate the report.
 4. After the report is generated, you can: